 Private Land Use

-The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 was amended in February 2014 to allow mobile food vending vehicles to trade from private land without Council consent.
+The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 was amended in February 2014 to allow mobile food vending vehicles to trade from private land without City of Newcastle consent.
 Certain development standards apply including a requirement for the consent of the landowner, a limit of one vehicle per site and the hours of operation being restricted to 7am to 7pm in residential zones.
-Notification to Council is still required.
+Notification to us is still required.